ricomariani/CG-SQL-author/docs/user_guide/18_macros.md

 END;
 ```

-And of course additonal diagnostics can be readily added
+And of course additional diagnostics can be readily added
 (and they are present in the real code).
 For instance
 all of the tricks used in the `assert!` macro would
 be helpful in the `expect!` macro.